Para español, haga clic aquí.

 Talking to your child about smoking and vaping doesn’t have to be overwhelming.
 In this video, you will learn four tips to effectively talk with your child about vaping.

-Parent / Community Presentations - E-Cigarettes & JUUL: What Schools and Parents Should Know
+Parent / Community Presentations - Youth Vaping Prevention: What Schools and Parents Should Know

-Help fellow parents or community members stay informed about the youth e-cigarette use epidemic and prevention efforts by hosting an educational presentation.
-This presentation provides basic information about the youth vaping epidemic, e-cigarettes and JUUL, and explains how CATCH My Breath can help schools.
+Help fellow parents or community members stay informed about the youth vaping epidemic and prevention efforts by hosting an educational presentation.
+This presentation provides basic information about e-cigarettes & vaping products, the extent of the youth vaping epidemic, short- and long-term effects of vaping, and explains how to engage in your community, including how CATCH My Breath can help schools.
 A video and downloadable PowerPoint slides as a self-serve option.
 If your school or community would like to have a live webinar or an in-person presentation delivered by a CATCH My Breath staff member, please email email@example.com.
-For a full list of presentation options, please click here.

 What is an E-cigarette?